 Additional environmental sampling was conducted at the residence where occupants reported environmental health concerns.
 ATSDR evaluated samples collected from this residence in March 2000, including drinking water and soil samples.
 Two drinking water samples were collected and analyzed for metals.
 Arsenic, barium, copper, molybdenum, and zinc were detected.
-Although the maximum concentrations of arsenic (1 $\mu$ g/L) and copper (528 $\mu$ g/L) exceed ATSDR's conservative health-based CVs, they are significantly less than the federal regulatory limits established by EPA for these chemicals in drinking water: the MCL for arsenic (as of January 2006) is 10 $\mu$ g/L and EPA's action level for copper is 1,300 $\mu$ g/L.
+Although the maximum concentrations of arsenic (1 μ g/L) and copper (528 μ g/L) exceed ATSDR's protective health-based CVs, they are significantly less than the federal regulatory limits established by USEPA for these chemicals in drinking water: the MCL for arsenic (as of January 2006) is 10 μ g/L and USEPA's action level for copper is 1,300 μ g/L.

-Even though these concentrations are within the established guidelines, ATSDR estimated worstcase exposure doses based on these maximum concentrations of arsenic and copper.
+Even though these concentrations are within the established guidelines, ATSDR estimated worst-case exposure doses based on these maximum concentrations of arsenic and copper.
 If the residents consumed this drinking water everyday over their lifetimes, they would receive estimated doses of 0.0001 mg/kg/day (adults and children) of arsenic and 0.07 mg/kg/day (adults) and 0.05 mg/kg/day (children) of copper.
 For arsenic, these doses are three times less than the MRL and RfD health guidelines of 0.0003 mg/kg/day.
 The doses for copper are less than two times (adult) and 0.01 mg/kg/day (child) higher than the RfD for copper of 0.04 mg/kg/day that has a built-in uncertainty factor of 3,000.
-Though the estimated copper doses slightly exceed the RfD, the doses are on the very low end of the range shown to cause no effects following oral exposure to copper of 0.042-814 mg/kg/day.
+Though the estimated copper doses slightly exceed the RfD, the doses are well below those known to cause an effect.
+Several studies found no effects following oral exposure to copper of 0.042-814 mg/kg/day (ATSDR 2004).